MicrosoftDocs/azure-devops-yaml-schema/task-reference/service-fabric-deploy-v1.md

 **`overridePublishProfileSettings`** - **Override All Publish Profile Upgrade Settings**<br>
 `boolean`.
 Default value: `false`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
+Optional.
 Overrides all upgrade settings with either specified values or the default value (if not specified).
 Learn more about [upgrade settings](/azure/service-fabric/service-fabric-application-upgrade-parameters#visual-studio-and-powershell-parameters).
 <!-- :::editable-content-end::: -->
 <br>